 The other end of this spectrum is interesting too.
 How does traveling in First Class by commercial carrier compare to the fuel ‘cost’ required for an individual to travel onboard a private jet?
 Before we answer this we need to calculate the fuel burn for a first class seat.
 Boeing reports the 777-200 aircraft could hold 440 seats in a coach class configuration, so we know this plane can achieve 81 miles per gallon for each passenger.
 Assume that Business Class seats use twice as much fuel as a seat in coach, and First Class seats consume four times more fuel than the average seat in Coach, then for the Boeing 777 we would expect to achieve 20 miles per gallon for each First Class passenger.
 Compare that to the 13 miles per gallon each seat could generate in a Gulfstream Global Express 550 if every seat was full!
 Even filling half the seats in the plane would require a fuel burn more than three times higher than consumed by a First class seat on a Boeing 777-200ER and that ignores the frequent ‘repositioning’ flights private jet travel requires.

 This exercise also points out a paradox in aircraft design – a single aisle Boeing 737-800 is nearly twice as efficient as the larger, double-aisle Boeing 777-200ER.
 The design requirements for long-haul international flying require more lavatories, large galleys, more storage space, life rafts and a host of other overhead not needed for shorter hops.
 This paradox creates an opportunity for shorter stage long-haul flying as fuel costs continue to rise.
 I’ve already shown that absolute fuel burn does not correlate to efficiency the way seating capacity does.
-Commercial aircraft can move many people very rapidly, and they do it at least as efficiently as cars.
+Commercial aircraft can move many people very rapidly, and they do it at least as efficiently as cars, and advanced aircraft designs like the 787 Dreamliner, and A350-900 are closing the gap with their single-aisle peers.
 Motorcycles and minivans are great for moving one or a few people, but it’s very clear that technology scaled for personal transportation doesn’t beat mass transit today.
 Buses and mini-buses continue to shine in a world where liquid fuels are scarce and expensive and it will be interesting to watch how efficiency demands will shape international and domestic travel in the coming decades.

 If you’re interested about commercial aircraft fuel economy you should check out these posts: